LeKarimDerradji/King-Of-The-Hill/README.md

  ![alt text](https://image.freepik.com/vecteurs-libre/pixel-art-king-crown-icon-bit-jeu_360488-117.jpg)

- ## The King Of The Hill is usually a game that is played in the world of Hacking.
+ ## The King Of The Hill

+ Is usually a game that is played in the world of Hacking.

  To see who is better at hacking a given system, you set one up with some flaws in it, intentionnaly.